sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dasboard/index.md

 We are working on getting SpeedIndex and other VisualMetrics into sitespeed.io.

 ## 3rd vs. 1st party
-To get this up and running you should
+To get this up and running you should need to configure the <code>--firstParty</code> parameter/regex when you run.

 ## WebPageTest page summary
 Have we told you that we love WebPageTest?
 Yes we have and here are a default WebPagTest page summary.

 ## WebPageTest site summary
+Coming soon!

+## Whatever you want
+Do you need anything else?
+Since we store all the data in Graphite and use Grafana you can create your own dashboards, it super simple!

 # Production
 To run this in production you should do a couple of modifications.